 Nature beckons adventurers across the globe.
 Recreational and ardent hikers venture into the landscape to get a glimpse of the wonders of the great outdoors.
 Veteran hikers are often careful to watch out for and protect natural resources, while novice hikers may not be aware of that responsibility.
+Those that have finished the Hayduke trail hike a few times already can attest that some people are not taking care of the pathways and especially resting areas.
 Hiking responsibly includes being mindful of natural habitats and what you bring in or take away from parks, forests and other natural areas.

 Carry in/carry out